siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 This section goes through installing the manifest tool and building the multi-arch docker images.

+## If Using Proxy
+If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your http_proxy, https_proxy, and no_proxy variables for your environment as specified there.
+Also note that for all docker run commands add the -e for each of the proxy environment variables as specified in that 0-ProxyPSA document.

 ## Making multi-arch docker images

 ### 1. Build image for all architectures and push to docker registry.